 sins and allow me to see your divine angels, In Jesus’ name I pray.
 Amen,” I

-feel a chilling puff of air on my right forearm.
+feel a chilling puff of cold air on my right forearm.
 Goosebumps stand erect acknowledging

 what my eyes didn’t see.
 If all the other occurrences could be summed up as, “It